spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-multi-platform-deployment/1-multiple-platform-accounts.md

 - Similar to the previous use-case, there might be a need to run the applications closer to where the message broker is (i.e., run the business logic close to where the data is).
 Doing so can avoid the I/O latency to meet the high throughput and low latency service-level agreements (SLAs).
-Once again, having to orchestrate a deployment pattern where the streaming applications can be targeted to deploy on the same VMs where Kafka is running could help with the SLAs.
+Once again, having to orchestrate a deployment pattern where the streaming applications can be targeted to deploy on the same VMs where message broker is running could help with the SLAs.

 - There's evidence of users using the "single" Spring Cloud Data Flow instance to orchestrate a deployment model in which the streaming and batch data pipelines are deployed and launched to multiple environments.
-This deployment pattern is primarily curated in order to organize the deployment topologies with well-defined boundaries, where a single SCDF mothership can centrally orchestrate, monitor, and manage the data pipelines.
+This deployment pattern is primarily curated in order to organize the deployment topologies with well-defined boundaries, where a single SCDF instance can centrally orchestrate, monitor, and manage the data pipelines.

 Above scenarios require Spring Cloud Data Flow to deploy streaming and batch applications with flexible platform configurations.
 Thankfully, though, starting with v2.0, Spring Cloud Data Flow supports the multi-platform deployment